bagdonas/protok/README.md

   pt.run();
 ```

 ## How asynchronous mode work
 Asynchronous mode in asynchronous javascript world is easier to use and grasp.
 Just imagine we send many blocks of information to the server and protok parses it and emits request events instantly.
 There could be dozens of request events emited at the same from the same socket connection.
 In asynhronous mode everything work more like data packets.
 Every packet is independed of each other.
-For this type of protocols some routing information in data packet is needed.
+Asynchronous mode is convenient because many modules or classes can communicate at the same chanell simultaniously.
+For this type of protocols some routing information in the data packet is needed because it's more like packet exhancging between modules or classes in server and modules or classes in client and in both directions.

 ```js
 var protok = require('protok');